Shoin Shrine

 Google Maps

 Shoin Shrine is located east of the city center.
-From Higashi-Hagi or Hagi Station, take the Maru Bus East Loop and get off at Shoin Jinja-mae bus stop.
+From Higashi-Hagi or Hagi Station, take the Maru Bus East Loop and get off at the Shoin Jinja-mae bus stop.
 The shrine is a short walk from there.
-You can also reach the shrine in about 15 minutes by walking from Higashi-Hagi Station or in half the time by bicycle.
+You can also reach the shrine in about 15 minutes by walking from Higashi-Hagi Station, or in half the time by bicycle.

 Resources